 01 of 07

-This is my absolute favorite go-to steak rub.
 This recipe calls for Herbs de Provence.
 If you don't have any on hand, simply use dried thyme, marjoram, rosemary, oregano, or sage, either alone or in some combination to your liking.
-The real secret here, however, is the allspice with enhances flavors without standing out in any way.
+The real secret here, however, is the allspice which enhances flavors yet doesn't stand out too strongly.

 02 of 07